Parochialkirche: Name

 When the prince-electoral family of Brandenburg, the Berlin-based Hohenzollern, converted from Lutheranism to Calvinism (in German usually: Reformed Church; in English mostly: Presbyterian church) in 1613, all parish churches of Berlin, then under the patronage and advowson of the Lutheran city council, remained Lutheran.
-So only the Cölln Palace and Collegiate Church, the court church, was dedicated as a Reformed place of worship.
+So, only the Cölln Palace and Collegiate Church, the court church, was dedicated as a Reformed place of worship.

-However, mainly by immigration the number of ordinary German-speaking Berliners of Reformed denomination, not employed at or belonging to the court, grew and a separate parochial church for them, as opposed to the Palace Reformed Church, was needed.
-Parochialkirche was the first and then only Reformed church for prevailingly ordinary Reformed congregants in Berlin, thus the undifferentiated name.
-As a Reformed church building Parochialkirche is not dedicated or even consecrated to any patron saint.
-The church was erected in Klosterstraße at the corner with Freier Fahrweg (renamed Parochialstraße in 1862), because the sites along Klosterstraße then formed a prince-electoral immunity district (kurfürstliche Freiheit), not under the legislation of the Lutheran city council, in order to circumvent the council's objection against its construction.
+However, the number of ordinary German-speaking Berliners of Reformed denomination (i.e., churchgoers not employed at or belonging to the court) grew, mainly by immigration, and a separate parochial church for them in addition to the Palace Reformed Church was needed.
+Parochialkirche was the first and initially the only Reformed church for prevailingly ordinary Reformed congregants in Berlin, thus the undifferentiated name.
+As a Reformed church building, Parochialkirche is not dedicated or even consecrated to any patron saint.
+The church was erected in Klosterstraße at the corner with Freier Fahrweg (renamed Parochialstraße in 1862) because the sites along Klosterstraße then formed a prince-electoral immunity district (kurfürstliche Freiheit) not under the legislation of the Lutheran city council, thus circumventing the council's objection against its construction.